EE3801/Lab2/src/part-a/index.md

 > <p class="task"> Task
 >
-> Submit the following task for lab report for Part A:
+> Submit the following tasks for the lab report for Part A:
 > - Step [14](1.md#14)
 > - Step [15](1.md#15)
 >